Skip to Main Content

 In the EBSCO databases, N is used with number for how many words can be between (regardless of the order of the words).
 The default setting allows five words between words, for example heroine N2 addicted.

-In other databases, the proximity operators can be NEXT and NEAR.
+In other databases e.g. ProQuest, the proximity operators can be NEXT/ EXACT, NEAR or PRE.

 Citations- or Chain Searching